-What is Proctitis?
+What Is Proctitis?

 constant urge to defecate.
 The condition is usually treated with medications

 - sexually transmitted infections (STIs)

-- inflammatory bowel disease (IBD)
+- inflammatory bowel disease (IBD), such as

-- infections that are not sexually transmitted, such as salmonella and shigella
+- infections that aren’t sexually transmitted,

-- rectal Clostridium difficile infections that occur after antibiotic use
+- rectal infections that occur after

-- radiation treatments for ovarian, rectal, or prostate cancer
+- radiation treatments for ovarian, rectal, or

 at some point.
 Anal trauma can include injuries caused by the use of enemas or

 The most common symptom of proctitis is called tenesmus.
 Tenesmus is a frequent urge to

 Other symptoms of proctitis include: